codingABI/SenderReceiver/README.md

 ### Receiver (433 MHz ASK and LoRa)
 Description:
 * Receives sensor data by 433MHz ASK or LoRa signals
-* Saves some sensor data local CSV files
+* Saves some sensor data to local CSV files
 * Forwards some sensor data to Blynk
 * Displays some sensor data on a touch display
 * Provides a webserver to show sensor data in a browser